The Crossing Land – Truly Sustainable – A One Class Camp

 Curriculum links

-Students can learn about the development of different worldviews and way of living, in particular the “dependence of living things on healthy ecosystems, and [to] value the diversity and social justice… essential for achieving sustainability” (Australian Curriculum, Sustainability v.8.4).
-In addition, they learn about about transformative actions needed at local, community, and international levels, underpinned by core values, that can improve global social, environmental, and economic outcomes.
-As a permaculturally-designed outdoor education centre, we embed the core ethics of Earth Care, People Care, and Fair Share across our programs.
+Students can learn about different worldviews and ways of living, and the “dependence of living things on healthy ecosystems, and how [to] value diversity and social justice… essential for achieving sustainability” (Australian Curriculum, Sustainability v.8.4).
+In addition, students learn about transformative actions at local, community, and international levels, underpinned by core values, that can improve social, environmental, and economic outcomes.

 What does a program at The Crossing actually look like?